Lovingly remembering you, Wes on the third anniversary of your leaving

 Early school photo

-Two sets of twins - Wesley' s mom, aunt and sister
+Two sets of twins - Wesley' s mom, Aunt Anne and sister

 At Grandmother's piano - Montreal